 My suggestion is to head to over to Resolume's web site and check out their recommended tech specs.
 You can then use these as your guideline when laptop shopping.

 A lot us just use high end gaming laptops.
 Some highly recommended brands among VJ's are Sager & Razer.
-Whatever you do, stay away from Macbooks.
+Whatever you do, stay away from Macbooks.. unless its the m2 chip or newer.
 Just don't do it, please don't do it.

 Expect to spend at least $1400 - $2000 +